ahodot01/ahodot01/README.md

 ## About me

 Hi, My name is Andrey.
-I am student at Birkbeck (evening studies) and now in the process of career switch via exploring Data Science and other relevant tools and techniques.
+I am in the process of career switch via exploring Data Science and other relevant tools and techniques.

 ## My top languages